jakobzhao/geog4572/project/brainstorm.md

 ![](img/graph-history-phil.png)

-Please pay attention to how social network is implemented to visualize connectivity.
+Please pay attention to how (social) network is implemented to visualize connectivity.

 ## 3\.
 Project Topics (TBD...)

-This section lists some general topics for the course project.
+This section lists some potential topics for the course projects.

 ### 3.1 Global Water